swlaschin/fsharpforfunandprofit.com/_posts/2012-04-22-designing-for-correctness.md

 </p>

 <p>
 <i>Compile time checking:</i>  The original C# design mixes up all the states and transitions in a single class, which makes it very error prone.
-A better approach would be to create separate state classes (with a common base class say) which reduces complexity, but still, the lack of a built in “union” type means that you cannot statically verify that the code is correct.
-There are ways of doing “union” types in C#, but it is not idiomatic at all, while in F# it is commonplace.
+A better approach would be to create separate state classes (with a common base class say) which reduces complexity, but still, the lack of a built in "union" type means that you cannot statically verify that the code is correct.
+There are ways of doing "union" types in C#, but it is not idiomatic at all, while in F# it is commonplace.
 </p>